-Social anxiety disorder – sometimes referred to as social phobia – is a recognised mental health condition where you have a fear of social or performance situations.
-You may worry about being embarrassed, or about others thinking negatively about you.
-People with social anxiety disorder tend to feel extremely uncomfortable during social situations, and they also worry a lot in the run-up to them.
-Many go out of their way to avoid situations or events they know they’ll find particularly stressful.
+Social anxiety disorder – sometimes referred to as social phobia – is a recognised mental health condition that can affect your self-confidence, relationships, work and everyday activities.
+For example, you may have a fear of social or performance situations, or worry about what other people think of you.
+If you have social anxiety disorder, you might feel extremely uncomfortable in certain situations and worry a lot in the run-up to them.
+You may even go out of your way to avoid situations or events that you know you’ll find particularly stressful.

 It’s unclear exactly how common social anxiety disorder is, but it does appear to be one of the most common anxiety-related problems.
-So if you are worried about the Christmas party, the chances are you’re not the only one.
+So if you’re worried about coping in a social situation, you’re certainly not the only one!

-When it comes to social anxiety, often the best way to fight your fears is to face your fears.
-Being exposed – in a controlled way – to the situations that cause you anxiety may actually help you to overcome that anxiety.
-Finding reasons or ways to always avoid the Christmas party will probably just maintain your social anxiety over time.
-But biting the bullet like this isn’t easy, so here are some tips you may find helpful.
+For most of us, dealing with different environments is a part of daily life, and despite how much you may try to avoid them, they will eventually arise.
+When it comes to social anxiety, often the best way to fight your fears is to face them.
+It might sound scary, but being exposed – in a controlled way – to situations that cause you anxiety may actually help you to overcome that anxiety.
+Here are some tips for coping in different environments.

 Don’t put yourself under too much pressure

 The key to exposing yourself to uncomfortable situations is to do so gradually over time.
-If you feel like the party is going to be too difficult to face, don’t put yourself under pressure to go.
+For example, if you’ve been invited to a work party and feel like it’s going to be way outside your comfort zone, don’t put yourself under pressure to go.
 If you’re experiencing peer pressure from your colleagues, this is something you should be able to discuss confidentially with your line manager.

 If your social anxiety is causing you serious difficulties, you should make an appointment to see your GP.
-You will be able to discuss your problems in detail and decide together whether you might benefit from treatment.
+You’ll be able to discuss your concerns with them in detail, and decide if you might benefit from treatment.